 Pompey’s infantry began to flee, as a result of which they were massacred by Caesar’s troops after them.
 After catching up with them in the camp, Caesar presented them with an alternative.
 He promised them not to punish them, provided Pompey’s legionaries joined his victorious army.
 The soldiers agreed with his relief with relief.

 According to Caesar himself, his army was to lose only 200 soldiers and 30 centurions.
-The commander praised the discipline and experience of his legionaries and rebuked Pompey for his lack of initiative and leaving the infantry in the place.
+The commander praised the discipline and experience of his legionaries and rebuked Pompey for his lack of initiative and for leaving the infantry in the place.

 Pompey, after losing the battle2 immediately fled to allied Egypt, where he wanted to rebuild his army and lead the remaining legions.
 However, he could not implement the plan, because immediately after disembarking in Alexandria, he was murdered by the young pharaoh Ptolemy XIII, and his head was sent as a gift to Caesar.
 The ruler, still a child, did so under the influence of his regents: his guardian, the eunuch Pothinus, his teacher and the rhetoric Theodotus of Chios.
 In this way he wanted to win Caesar’s favour, hearing about the winner’s good nature3.